ldjogo2/ComputationalToying/README.md

 Started learning concurrency with Go and Networking with C++

 Currently going to focus on dist sys due to nature of job

+##### 1/2/2022
+The past few days I've been fully focused on studying compression techniques and the nature of compression.
+At the end of my exploration I will contribute to some open source project or I will look to make my own compression algorithm.

+I have been thinking about security a lot and something I will probably explore next will be VPNs and Proxys.
+I will contribute to some open source as well as figure out how to hide myself from being tracked.